savob/savobajic.ca/content/projects/work/kneeload.md

 Afterwards, I focused on preparing the documentation to explain my work and how it could be modified for future use after I returned to my studies.
-This included a detailed troubleshooting guide for many of the nebuluous errors with the robot or issues that could arise specific to the system I prepared.
+This included a detailed troubleshooting guide for many of the nebulous errors with the robot or issues that could arise specific to the system I prepared.

 With that I hung up my hat until the next year when I would return to [expand the system greatly](/projects/work/force-feedback).